-Once you have selected your hearing aids after an evaluation, your audiologist will program them, based on a prescription, to meet your hearing needs.
+Once you have selected your hearing aids after an evaluation you have an appointment to have a First Fitting.
+At your First Fitting, your audiologist will program the hearing aids, based on a prescription, to meet your hearing needs.
 The audiologist will run a test called Real Ear Analysis, which consists of placing a soft probe microphone into the ear canal, while the patient is wearing the hearing aid.
 The audiologist will then play either speech or speech stimuli through a speaker and the probe will record the sound that is coming out of the hearing aid.
 This test is used to verify that the hearing aids are properly programmed for the patient's hearing loss.
 Once the hearing aids are programmed and the patient is comfortable with the sound, the audiologist will explain how to use the devices, how to put them in the ear and how to remove them, how to change batteries and how to care for and clean the devices.
-It is often helpful to the patient and their loved ones for the patient to bring family members or close friends to the hearing aid fitting, so they can help remember all the information discussed and to provide support to you.
+It is often helpful to the patient to bring along a spouse, family member or friend to this appointment, so they can help remember all the information discussed and to provide support to the patient.

 Attitude is one important key to success with hearing aids.
 Hearing aid studies have shown that people who have a positive attitude do better with hearing aids.
 If you, as well as your spouse or family, approach your hearing aid fitting with a positive outlook you will have a much better listening experience more quickly.
 Keep in mind that it may take some time to get used to the sounds you were missing, and by working closely with your audiologist, you will get the most out of your new hearing aids.
 Remember, your hearing loss didn't happen over night, it developed over a long period of time, so over time the brain got used to not hearing things as clearly as it used to.
 Be patient and give your brain time to get used to those sounds again.